follang/docs/docs/3_ite/objects.md

 A type declaration binds an identifier, the type name, to a type.
 Type declarations come in two forms:
 - alias declarations and
-- type definitions (objects): records, enums, units and classes.
+- type definitions: records, lists, enums, and classes.

 ## Alias declaration